grow-graphics/gd/Readme.md

 ## Performance
-It's feasible to write high performance code using this module, keep to Engine types where possible and avoid memory to the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocation.
+It's feasible to write high performance code using this module, keep to Engine types where possible and avoid allocating memory on the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocations.

-### Zero Allocations
-Benchmarking shows method calls from Go -> Engine do not allocate in practice.
+Benchmarking shows `Advanced` method calls from Go -> Engine do not allocate in practice.

-Allocations are currently unavoidable for Script -> Go calls (but not for class virtual method overrides such as `Ready` or `Process`, which should be allocation free).
+Allocations are currently unavoidable for any Script -> Go calls (but not for `Advanced` class virtual method overrides such as `Ready` or `Process`, which do not allocate in practice).

 We've got some ideas to reduce allocations for Script -> Go calls, when arguments fit entirely within registers.
 TBA.